alex-avv/laparoscopic-error-dataset-2/README.md

 ## Notes

-In order to get the event global times for visualisation, the video durations were first extracted using the scripts in the `durations` folder.
+In order to get the event global times for visualisation, the video durations were extracted using the scripts in the `video_durations` folder.
 The 2D3D durations were extracted all at once, where as for ALACART this was done one by one.
 To retrieve the .VOB durations, the files were downloaded and manually inspected.